Tuesday, December 23, 2025

 Early on another character is introduced, a protagonist by the name of Satan.

 Essentially he challenges God over this man.
-Telling God that if Job lost all his success, lost all he valued, that Job would look at God differently.
+Telling God that if Job lost all his success, lost all that he valued, that Job would look at God differently.

 And that is what ends up happening…